alexkohler/unimport/README.md

 > Avoid renaming imports except to avoid a name collision; good package names should not require renaming.
 > In the event of collision, prefer to rename the most local or project-specific import.

 This tool will check if any import aliases are truly needed (by ensuring there is a name collision that would exist without the mport alias).
+This tool _will_ ignore import paths containing dashes and dots, as these are generally useful aliases while importing a specific revision.
+E.g. in [gometalinter](https://github.com/alecthomas/gometalinter), there are some imports like `kingpin "gopkg.in/alecthomas/kingpin.v3-unstable"`.
+This is a reasonable import alias and will not be flagged.

 ## Example